documentationfor yFiles for HTML 3.0.0.1

 yFiles

-yFiles are extensive class libraries that enable to add high-quality diagramming functionality to software applications.
+yFiles are comprehensive class libraries that enable you to add high-quality diagramming functionality to software applications.

 Top